Consumer Ownership Guide · Skincare · 2025–2026

 Extractive

-Neutrogena has been systematically reformulated with cheaper ingredients…
+Neutrogena has been aggressively reformulated and cost-optimized since…

 Skillman, NJ